-- (7) Every order passed by the Grievance Appellate Committee shall be complied with by the intermediary concerned and a report to that effect shall be uploaded on its website.] - 4.
-Additional due diligence to be observed by significant social media intermediary.-(1) In addition to the due diligence observed under rule 3, a significant social media intermediary shall, within three months from the date of notification of the threshold under clause (v) of sub-rule (1) of rule 2, observe the following additional due diligence while discharging its duties, namely:- - (a) appoint a Chief Compliance Officer who shall be responsible for ensuring compliance with the Act and rules made thereunder and shall be liable in any proceedings relating to any relevant third-party information, data or communication link made available or hosted by that intermediary where he fails to ensure that such intermediary observes due diligence while discharging its duties under the Act and rules made thereunder:
+(7) Every order passed by the Grievance Appellate Committee shall be complied with by the intermediary concerned 1[or the online gaming self-regulatory body concerned, as the case may be,] and a report to that effect shall be uploaded on its website.]

+4. Additional due diligence to be observed by significant social media intermediary 2[and online gaming intermediary].-(1) In addition to the due diligence observed under rule 3, a significant social media 3[intermediary, within three months from the date of notification of the threshold under clause (v) of sub-rule (1) of rule 2, and an online gaming intermediary that enables the users to access any permissible online real money game, shall] observe the following additional due diligence while discharging its duties, namely:-

+(a) appoint a Chief Compliance Officer who shall be responsible for ensuring compliance with the Act and rules made thereunder and shall be liable in any proceedings relating to any relevant third-party information, data or communication link made available or hosted by that intermediary where he fails to ensure that such intermediary observes due diligence while discharging its duties under the Act and rules made thereunder:

-Provided that no liability under the Act or rules made thereunder may be imposed on such significant social media intermediary without being given an opportunity of being heard.
+Provided that no liability under the Act or rules made thereunder may be imposed on such significant social media intermediary 4[or such online gaming intermediary] without being given an opportunity of being heard.

-Explanation.-For the purposes of this clause "Chief Compliance Officer" means a key managerial personnel or such other senior employee of a significant social media intermediary who is resident in India;
+Explanation.-For the purposes of this clause "Chief Compliance Officer" means a key managerial personnel or such other senior employee of a significant social media intermediary 5[or an online gaming intermediary, as the case may be,] who is resident in India;

+(b) appoint a nodal contact person for 24x7 coordination with law enforcement agencies and officers to ensure compliance to their orders or requisitions made in accordance with the provisions of law or rules made thereunder.

+6[Explanation.-In this clause, "nodal contact person" means the employee of-

+- (i) a significant social media intermediary, other than its Chief Compliance Officer; or - (ii) an online gaming intermediary, who is resident in India;]

+(c) appoint a Resident Grievance Officer, who shall, subject to clause (b), be responsible for the functions referred to in sub-rule (2) of rule 3.

+3 Subs. by G.S.R.
+275(E), dated 6.4.2023 for "intermediary shall, within three months from the date of notification of the threshold under clause (v) of sub-rule (1) of rule 2,".

+6 Subs. by G.S.R.
+275(E), dated 6.4.2023 for the existing Explanation.
+The Explanation, before substitution, stood as under:

-- (b) appoint a nodal contact person for 24x7 coordination with law enforcement agencies and officers to ensure compliance to their orders or requisitions made in accordance with the provisions of law or rules made thereunder. - Explanation.-For the purposes of this clause "nodal contact person" means the employee of a significant social media intermediary, other than the Chief Compliance Officer, who is resident in India; - (c) appoint a Resident Grievance Officer, who shall, subject to clause (b), be responsible for the functions referred to in sub-rule (2) of rule 3.
-Explanation.-For the purposes of this clause, "Resident Grievance Officer" means the employee of a significant social media intermediary, who is resident in India; - (d) publish periodic compliance report every month mentioning the details of complaints received and action taken thereon, and the number of specific communication links or parts of information that the intermediary has removed or disabled access to in pursuance of any proactive monitoring conducted by using automated tools or any other relevant information as may be specified;
+[&]quot;Explanation.-For the purposes of this clause "nodal contact person" means the employee of a significant social media intermediary, other than the Chief Compliance Officer, who is resident in India;".

+Explanation.-For the purposes of this clause, "Resident Grievance Officer" means the employee of a significant social media 1[intermediary or an online gaming intermediary, as the case may be,] who is resident in India;

+(d) publish periodic compliance report every month mentioning the details of complaints received and action taken 2[thereon, and, in respect of a significant social media intermediary,] the number of specific communication links or parts of information that the intermediary has removed or disabled access to in pursuance of any proactive monitoring conducted by using automated tools or any other relevant information as may be specified;
-&lt;sup>7 Inserted by notification G.S.R.
-794(E), dated 28.10.2022.